jacobkap/crimebythenumbers/docs/for-loops.md

 #> [1] "1 tablespoon garlic powder" "1 tablespoon dried basil"
 #> [3] "1/2 teaspoon salt"          "4 (6 ounce) salmon"
 #> [5] "2 tablespoons butter"       "4 lemon wedges"
-#> [1] "Stir together the garlic powder, basil, and salt in a small bowl; rub in equal amounts onto the salmon fillets."
+#> [1] "Stir together the garlic powder, basil, and salt in a small bowl; rub in equal amounts onto the salmon fillets.Watch Now"
 #> [2] "Melt the butter in a skillet over medium heat; cook the salmon in the butter until browned and flaky, about 5 minutes per side.
-Serve each piece of salmon with a lemon wedge."
+Serve each piece of salmon with a lemon wedge.Watch Now"
 ```